poole/hyde/index.md

 </div>
 <div class="card">
     <h3>Create your First HTML Project</h3>
-    <p>If you already have HTML basics skill, The next step is to follow along the <a href="create-a-web-page-using-html">9 steps for creating your first HTML project</a>.</p>
+    If you already have HTML basics skill, The next step is to follow along the <a href="create-a-web-page-using-html">9 steps for creating your first HTML project</a>.
     <p>Practice HTML by creating your first HTML project(Step by step tutorial).</p>
     <a href="/create-a-web-page-using-html/">
         <button>Create a HTML Project</button>